MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-compose-v0.md

 **`imageDigestComposeFile`** - **Image Digest Compose File**<br>
 `string`.
 Required when `action = Write service image digests`.
 Default value: `$(Build.StagingDirectory)/docker-compose.images.yml`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the path to a Docker Compose file that is created and populated with the full image repository digests of each service's Docker image.
+Specifies the path to a Docker Compose file that is created and populated with the full image repository digests of each service's Docker image.
 <!-- :::editable-content-end::: -->
 <br>